torvalds/linux/Documentation/media/uapi/v4l/planar-apis.rst

 a separate set of FourCC codes.
 It is important to distinguish between the multi-planar API and a multi-planar format.
-Multi-planar API calls can handle all single-planar formats as well (as long as they are passed in multi-planar API structures), while the single-planar API cannot handle multi-planar formats.
+Multi-planar API calls can handle all single-planar formats as well (as long as they are passed in multi-planar API structures), while the single-planar API canyest handle multi-planar formats.